-Furthermore, a Cypriot company (the "Cypriot Claimant") filed a separate action for damages in the amount of approximately EUR 43.1 million.
+- 8.11.
+In Croatia, following litigation initiated by a Croatian Consumer Association against RBHR and other Croatian banks, two contractual clauses used in consumer loan agreements between 2003/2004 and 2008 were declared null and void: an interest change clause and a CHF index clause.
+The decision on the interest change clause cannot be challenged anymore.
+The decision on the nullity of the CHF index clause which was confirmed by the Croatian Supreme Court also passed control of the Croatian Constitutional Court.
+RBHR is exploring the possibility to challenge this decision before the European Court for Human Rights (Europäischer Gerichtshof für Menschenrechte).
+Moreover, the issue of CHF-indexed loans which were converted under the Croatian Conversion Act into EUR-indexed loans is pending before the European Court of Justice (Europäischer Gerichtshof) for preliminary ruling.
+A preliminary ruling by this court may have an impact on the relevant CHF index clause especially on converted loans.
+However, based on the decisions already rendered on the nullity of the interest change clause and/or the CHF index clause, a number of borrowers raised claims against RBHR already now.
+Given current legal uncertainties relating to the statute of limitations, the validity of the CHF index clause /conversion performed, the appropriate further procedures, the final outcome of the request for preliminary ruling and the number of borrowers raising such claims, a quantification of the financial impact and the possible damage is not possible at this point of time. - 8.12.
+In 2013, a Cypriot company (the "Cypriot Claimant") filed an action for damages in the amount of approximately EUR 43.1 million against the Issuer's subsidiary in Slovakia, Tatra banka, a.s. ("Tatra banka").
 In January 2016, the Cypriot Claimant filed a petition for increasing the claimed amount by EUR 84 million and the court approved this petition.
 It means that the total claimed amount in this lawsuit is approximately EUR 127 million.
-This lawsuit is connected with the proceeding of the Slovak Claimant above because the Cypriot Claimant having filed the action had acquired the claim from a shareholder of the holding company of the Slovak Claimant.
-Subject matter of the claim is the same as in the proceeding above.
-According to the Cypriot Claimant, this had caused damage to the Slovak Claimant and, thus, also to the shareholder of the holding company in the form of a loss of value of its shares.
+This lawsuit is based on the similar grounds as a claim of a client of Tatra banka (the "Slovak Client") which, meanwhile, was rejected in full by the Slovak courts.
+The Cypriot Claimant filed the action as it had acquired a claim from a shareholder of the holding company of the Slovak Client.
+The Cypriot Claimant claims that Tatra banka breached its contractual obligations towards the Slovak Client by refusing to execute payment orders from the Slovak Client's accounts without cause and by not extending the maturity of facilities despite a previous promise to do so, which led to non-payment of the Slovak Client's obligations towards its business partners and the termination of the Slovak Client's business activities.
+According to the Cypriot Claimant, this had caused cessation of the business activities and, subsequently, bankruptcy of the Slovak Client and, thus, also damage to the shareholder of the holding company in the form of a loss of value of its shares.
 Subsequently, said shareholder assigned his claim to the Cypriot Claimant.
 The Cypriot Claimant claims that Tatra banka acted contrary to the good morals as well as contrary to fair business conduct and requires Tatra banka to pay part of its claims corresponding to the loss in value of the holding company's shares.
 In November 2019, the claim was rejected in full by the first-instance court.
 The Cypriot Claimant filed an appeal against this first-instance judgement in January 2020.
+The proceeding is still pending.